 The Institution provides its students with access to computer equipment, e-mail accounts, facsimile equipment, copier machines, and the Internet, exclusively for educational activities.
 The Institution's students are prohibited from using any of the foregoing, or any of the other Institution's information technology systems, for the unauthorized copying or distribution of copyrighted materials, including but not limited to unauthorized peer-to-peer file sharing of copyrighted materials.
 Downloading, viewing, distributing, or sending pornographic or obscene materials are also prohibited.
-This prohibited conduct includes bookmarking any pornographic or obscene Web sites intended or used for the distribution of unauthorized copies of copyrighted materials or knowingly opening or forwarding any e-mail, fax, or voicemail messages containing unauthorized copies of copyrighted materials or any pornographic or obscene materials.
+This prohibited copies of copyrighted materials or knowingly opening or forwarding any e-mail, fax, or voicemail messages containing unauthorized copies of copyrighted materials or any pornographic or obscene materials.
 Any violation of these policies may result in disciplinary action, up to and including dismissal from the Institution.
 Any communications by students via e-mail, instant messenger, voice mail, or fax that may constitute slander or defamation or may be considered abusive, offensive, harassing, vulgar, obscene, or threatening are prohibited.
 This content includes but is not limited to, sexual comments or images, racial slurs, gender-specific comments, or any other comments that would offend someone on the basis of age, race, sex, color, religion, national origin, ancestry, physical challenge, sexual orientation, or veteran status.
 Any individual with a complaint about such communications should refer to the Policy of Nondiscrimination.